-No medications, prescribed or over-the-counter, (i.e. cough drops, aspirin, ibuprofen, etc.) will be administered without a written, signed and dated request from the physician and signed by a parent.
-Medication Request Forms are available in the office.

-- 2. Medication must be in a prescription container, properly labeled, including the student's name, physician's name and directions for administration.
+- 1. No prescription medications will be administered without a written, signed and dated request from the physician and signed by a parent.
+Medication Request Forms are available in the office. - 2.
+Medication must be in a prescription container, properly labeled, including the student's name, physician's name and directions for administration.
 Over the counter medication must be in its original container.
-Rather than sending medication, such as antibiotics, back and forth to school each day, please keep an appropriate amount of medicine at home and send the original container to be kept at school. - 3.
-No medication of any kind may be kept in the classroom or by the student.
+Rather than sending medication, such as antibiotics, back and forth to school each day, please keep an appropriate amount of medicine at home and send the original container to be kept at school.